Anders Nilsson Finding Stability in Ottawa Senators' Crease

 Down the stretch, he found himself getting an increasing number of starts in comparison to what an average NHL backup would receive.
 Over this span, his strong play proved why the starting goaltender role wasn’t locked down by long-time Senators goalie, Craig Anderson.

 From March 1 on, Anderson started in 10 games but was pulled in the final game of the season.
 During the same time span, Nilsson started in seven games, taking over in the final game of the season when Anderson was pulled in the first period against the Columbus Blue Jackets.
-Anderson faced 349 shots over this span, allowing 33 goals against for a of .905 SV% and a record of 3-6-1.
-Nilsson faced 271 shots in this span, allowing 19 goals for a of .929 SV% and a record of 4-3-0.
+Anderson faced 349 shots over this span, allowing 33 goals against for a .905 SV% and a record of 3-6-1.
+Nilsson faced 271 shots in this span, allowing 19 goals for a .929 SV% and a record of 4-3-0.

 From: ‘Nilsson comes up big, kids look just fine as Sens knock off Blues ‘ – Ottawa Citizen – 03/15/2019